 - System Restore has been known to be unreliable and commonly fails.
 NeuShield’s One-Click Restore is more reliable and we are continually working to improve it's reliability.

-- Finally, System Restore is disabled by default on many Windows 10 systems and, to make matters worse, System Restore sometimes gets disabled after installing certain patches or updates.
+- Finally, System Restore is disabled by default on many Windows 10 and Windows 11 systems and, to make matters worse, System Restore sometimes gets disabled after installing certain patches or updates.
 So, even if System Restore is currently enabled it could get disabled in the future without you knowing about it.
 Whereas, NeuShield’s One-Click Restore is always running to ensure that snapshots are created so they are ready when you need them.